Tigray war: Continued Eritrean occupation

 Although the war largely came to a halt after the peace agreement was signed, Eritrea continues to occupy parts of Tigray as of mid-2023.
 The EDF has been responsible for the deaths of thousands of people in northern Ethiopia since November 2022; from 17 to 25 November alone, Eritrea was reported to have destroyed 241 houses and killed at least 111 people. by 30 December, it was estimated that Eritrean and Amhara forces killed 3,700 since the signing of the peace deal.

 The Tigray Health Bureau noted that 852 cases of rape and sexual assault were reported between November and December 2022; according to aid workers and interviews with survivors, most of these were committed by Eritrean forces.

 As of January 2023, over half of Irob district was occupied by Eritrea.
 Irob advocacy groups and former residents have described it as a "de-facto annexation" of the area.
 A religious Irob leader told The Guardian in August 2023 that Eritrea was blocking off international aid to the area, and lamented that "there has been no improvement for us since the peace."

 According to a report published in June 2025 by United States based group The Sentry, the EDF have continued this practice of occupation of the Tigray region.
 This practice has been aided by the lifting of sanctions unilaterally by the United Nations, which has also created conditions for the EDF and TPLF to fund and train Fano militias.

+Fear for new renewed conflict

+In late January 2026, clashes erupted in the Tigray region.
+Fighting involved Tigrayan forces and Ethiopian federal troops supported by Amhara militias in parts of western Tigray that Amhara forces had not withdrawn from despite the 2022 Pretoria peace agreement.
+Diplomatic sources confirmed the clashes but said the situation on the ground remained unclear.
+The TPLF said its central committee "has decided to reinstate the Tigray Government Assembly (parliament), which had been suspended in the name of peace".
+The statement accused the federal government of violating the 2022 Pretoria Agreement, which ended the war, and of provoking armed conflict within the Tigray region.
+It also accused the government of withholding funds to pay local civil servants.